-The first to market will probably be Novartis, who ‘set the stage’ for approval of CTL019 therapeutic with revealing new data from its phase 2, ELIANA trial at ASH.
-The trial found that 82% of patients (41 out of 50 patients) achieved complete remission or complete remission with incomplete blood count recovery at three months after an infusion of CTL019 in young relapsed/refractory patients with B-cell late stage acute lymphoblastic leukemia (ALL).
-The Swiss company is planning filing for approval this spring with the FDA.
+The first to market will probably be Novartis, who ‘set the stage’ for approval of CTL019 therapeutic with revealing new data from its phase II, ELIANA trial at ASH.
+The trial found that 82% of patients (41 out of 50 patients) achieved complete remission or complete remission with incomplete blood count recovery at three months after an infusion of CTL019 in young relapsed/refractory patients with B-cell late-stage acute lymphoblastic leukaemia (ALL).
+The Swiss company is planning to file for approval this spring with the FDA.

-Hot on its heels is Kite Pharma, who are starting a rolling submission with the FA for a BLA of its KTE-C19 med, now known as axicabtagene ciloleucel, as a treatment for patients with relapsed/refractory aggressive B-cell non-Hodgkin lymphoma who are ineligible for autologous stem cell transplant.
+Hot on their heels is Kite Pharma, who are starting a rolling submission with the FDA for a BLA of its KTE-C19 med, now known as axicabtagene ciloleucel, as a treatment for patients with relapsed/refractory aggressive B-cell non-Hodgkin lymphoma who are ineligible for autologous stem cell transplant.

 A robust automation system removes the human element from bioprocessing and enhances consistency for both product and process.
 By limiting the human-operator interactions with the product stream you are ensuring higher sterility and reducing opportunities for contamination, whilst also lessening the potential for errors and expanding production hours beyond attended operation.
 Quality and consistency of products will lead to fewer out-of-specification results and product losses.
 Controlled and reproducible handling, plus reduced labour needs, should also confer savings on the cost-of-goods (CoGs).

-Brindley et al [April, 2016] suggested that to successfully automate this complex process, a stepped approach should be used (as shown in Figure 2 below):
+Brindley et al. [April 2016] suggested that to successfully automate this complex process, a stepped approach should be used (as shown in Figure 1 below):

 |Cell purification method||Properties for separation||Limitations|